 The space is big enough to accommodate large numbers of people but not if they clog up in the main entrance portico.
 This was the problem we were asked to solve.

-We recognised that too much information on too many signs or ‘stele’ (totems) as they were referred too, sometimes at a height not visible through crowds, was delaying decision making and creating the lag as visitors stood to read and orient themselves in the unexpectedly massive and startlingly beautiful space.
+We recognised that too much information on too many signs or ‘stele’ (totems) as they were referred to, sometimes at a height not visible through crowds, was delaying decision making and creating the lag as visitors stood to read and orient themselves in the unexpectedly massive and startlingly beautiful space.

-Our first decision was to separate wayfinding information from promotional messaging about current and future exhibitions.
+Our first decision was to separate the museum wayfinding information from promotional messaging about current and future exhibitions.
 This meant we could cut down the quantity of wayfinding stele, from 19 to 10, immediately reducing the amount of clutter and information to be taken in.
 Wayfinding information was placed above head height on the stele.

 Promotional messaging was displayed on banners at high level around the perimeter of the Great Court.

 All graphics were matched to The British Museum’s overall identity, overseen by John McConnell.
 We introduced a new beacon colour at the top of the wayfinding stele that manages to work in the frequently changing green tinged light that floods through the immense glass canopy.

 Much testing was taking place to search for a shade of red that could cope with the shifting light.
 Fortunately, the appearance of a catering manager walking the breadth of the space wearing red jeans in a shade that we could see worked solved the problem.
 The beacon red matches those jeans perfectly!